manatlan/guy/wiki/howto_build_apk_android.md

 ## Limitations

-- if you plan to use [vbuild](https://github.com/manatlan/vbuild) (to compile vue sfc components in html), to generate html.
+- If you plan to use [vbuild](https://github.com/manatlan/vbuild) (to compile vue sfc components in html), to generate html.
 You can't use [PyComponents](https://github.com/manatlan/vbuild/blob/master/doc/PyComponent.md).
 And you will need vbuild >= 0.8.1. (the module [pscript](https://github.com/flexxui/pscript/issues/38#issuecomment-521960204) can't be embedded in an apk)
 - BTW, Some python modules can't be embedded in an APK.
+Use pure python modules !
 - When you use html in docstring in a guy class.
-You will need to prefix your docstring with `__doc__="html"`.
+You will need to prefix your docstring like this `__doc__="""html"""`.
 Because buildozer remove real docstrings from py files.
-- You can't run many instance on a GuyApp : only one ;-)
+- You can't run many instance in a GuyApp : only one ;-)
-- Don't try to embed GuyApp which are runned with `app.runCef()` or `app.server()` ... only `app.run()` will work ;-)
+- Don't try to embed GuyApp which are runned by `app.runCef()` or `app.server()` ... only `app.run()` will work ;-)

 ## install the tools :